flow-storm/flow-storm-debugger/Readme.md

 #### FlowStorm VS Cider/VSCode debuggers

 Cider and VSCode debuggers are steppers, so I'll only be comparing it against the stepping and value inspection capabilities of FlowStorm, but keep in mind that FlowStorm provides many more features than stepping.
-Cider provide some tracing capabilities to trace entire namespaces but it relay on printing to the console which I haven't found useful outside of very specific situations, so
+Cider provide some tracing capabilities to trace entire namespaces but it relies on printing to the console which I haven't found useful outside of very specific situations, so
 I don't think it is useful to understand an entire codebase.

 For the steppers, the main difference is that Cider/VSCode are blocking debuggers, which are nice in some situations but only provide stepping forward, while FlowStorm allows you to